larpchronicles/rules/rules-topics/02_check-in.md

 ### Orange Headbands - Non Combatants & Pages
 Pages are people that are unable to enter combat.
 They may be children or adults, although any child under age 14 must be a Page.
 Pages may not use combat skills, weapons, or throw packets.

 **You may not ever physically strike a Page.**  If you engage in combat with a page, you may point your weapon or packet and say, "Page, I kill you."
 They cannot participate in combat.
-They are treated as if they have 1 health point/body.
+They are treated as if they have 1 body.

 ### White Headbands - Out of Game
 Once you arrive on site, you are entering an In Game Area.
 If you are not in game as your character yet, you must have a white headband on.
 If you do not have a white headband, you may request one from the Plot Team or Staff.
 If there are none available, you may signify your out of game status by holding a hand to your forehead or touching the top of your head with a held item.
 This gesture is accepted as an out of character signal and frequently used by NPCs when not in game.